TABLE OF CONTENTS

 The Fund does not guarantee overdue payments.
 Payments guaranteed by the Fund are due from the first day of the month following that in which the court's decision set the guaranteed value.

-Payment is guaranteed until the maintenance debtor begins to effectively comply with the obligation.
+Payment is guaranteed until the maintenance debtor begins to effectively comply with their obligation.

 Payments from the Fund cease when the child reaches eighteen.